ionicfirebaseapp/getwidget/README.md

    Coming Soon

  ### An Open-Source News App Built With GetWidget & Flutter
- Ionicfirebaseapp.com has been developed an open-source News Mobile App with GetFlutter, So can start building app faster to get an overview and do customization.
+ Ionicfirebaseapp.com has been developed an open-source News Mobile App with GetWidget, So can start building app faster to get an overview and do customization.
 You can Download News App Souce Code here: https://www.ionicfirebaseapp.com/products/flutter-news-app
  ## Contributing

-  GetFlutter is **100% free** and **open source**.
+  GetWidget is **100% free** and **open source**.
 We encourage and support an active, healthy community that accepts contributions from the public &ndash; including you.
-There are a couple of ways in which you can contribute to the growing community of `getflutter`.
+There are a couple of ways in which you can contribute to the growing community of `getwidget`.

   * Pick up any issue marked with ["good first issue"](https://github.com/ionicfirebaseapp/getflutter/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
   * Fix a bug